flexie/CSE-8803/docs/homework.md

 Generate a pdf file from your script.
 This will generate a pdf including the plots, your descriptions and code.
 Make sure that the lay-out is readable.
 Look for documentation on making up Matlab code for publication.

 The naming convention for this file is studentnumber_assingmentnumber.pdf.
-Send the pdf to [Ali Siahkoohi](mailto:alisk@gatech.edu) with subject CSE 8803 Lab.
-For some exercises you will be asked to write separate Matlab functions.
+Send the pdf to [Ali Siahkoohi](mailto:alisk@gatech.edu) with subject CSE 8803.
+For some exercises you will be asked to write separate functions.
 In this case include ALL the files in a zip-file named studentnumber_assingmentnumber.zip.

 ASSINGMENTS THAT DO NOT FOLLOW THE NAMING CONVENTIONS OR ARE SEND AFTER THE POSTED DEADLINE WILL NOT BE GRADED